AfroFuturism series about

 Susannah Israel.
 Ceramics Now July 2022.

-"Israel’s expressive, abstracted work uses the figure to respond to themes and issues, which she considers to be the role of sculptors across time and around the world.
-The overall importance of gesture and compositional dynamics are the artist’s focus, creating the characteristic anatomical distortions, abstractions and omissions seen in her figures.
-Terracotta is her chosen material for the rich color of the natural surface, and she is influenced by diverse uses of red clay from Mexico, the Visayas, Japan and Italy."
+"Israel’s expressive, abstracted work responds to themes and issues, which she considers to be the role of sculptors across time and around the world.
+The importance of gesture and compositional dynamics are the artist’s focus, creating the characteristic anatomical distortions and abstractions in her figures.
+Terracotta is her chosen material for the rich color. and she is influenced by diverse uses of red clay from Mexico, the Visayas, Japan and Italy." https://www.ceramicsnow.org/susannahisrael/

 Staying In The Center.
 Studio Potter May 2022.